einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

     y.append(x)
 print(y)</code></pre>

-If we run this code, we'll obtain:
+Now if we run this code, our output will be:

 <pre><code class="python" data-trim data-noescape>[0, 1, 2, 3, 4]</code></pre>